Information for Scholars and Families

 6. Academic Support Awards

-Students have the potential to be nominated to receive stipends under the Directors Honors and Distinguished Honors awards for achieving success in grades, perfect attendance, and grade improvement during the academic year.
+Scholars have the potential to be nominated to receive academic support stipends for achieving success in grades, perfect attendance, grade improvement, College Application and FAFSA Completion challenges during the academic year.
 During the summer, students can earn stipends and awards based on performance and academic competitions.
+All Awards are contingent upon available funding.